syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ### ShapeAnnotationChanged Event

 The `ShapeAnnotationChanged` event occurs when the `Action` performed in shape annotation.
 It provides the common information, `Type` and its annotation properties which are available in `Settings` through the `ShapeAnnotationChangedEventArgs`.
-The user can modify the annotation properties through ‘Settings`.
+The user can modify the annotation properties through `Settings`.

 The following code shows how to write the ShapeAnnotationChanged event in PdfViewerControl